yyl-20020115/SomCSharp/README.md

 # SomCSharp
-C# Verson of Simple Object Model which is ported from smarr's som-java
+C# Verson of Simple Object Model which is ported from Stefan Marr's som-java

 Read link